EfrainTlapale/Blog/source/_posts/ES6GoodiesIntro.md

 ---
 ### Managing multiple return values

-let's say we have a function that returns an object that describes your birthday, but at some point you're going to need to manage the day, month, and year separately
+let's say we have a function that returns an object that describes your birthday, but at some point you're going to need to handle the day, month, and year separately

 ```JS ES5
 var getBirthDay = function () {